Claire Peeters – Chief Executive

 Katrin Deeg – Event Production and Programming

-Katrin’s interest in the ever-changing, complex world of food comes from her work with local food aid in the Pacific NW of the United States, community urban gardening in Madrid, and her French/German family who taught her that butter has a place at every meal.
-Katrin returns to the Food Connections team after her work with the festival in 2016.
-When she’s not in the Food Connections office, you can find her providing free-lance event and festival support to various projects and steaming dumplings at markets around Bristol.
+Katrin’s interest in the ever-changing, complex world of food comes from her work with local food aid in the Pacific NW of the United States, community urban gardening in Madrid, and her French & German family who taught her that butter has a place at every meal.
+Katrin has worked with Bristol Food Connections since 2016.
+When she’s not in the Food Connections office, you can find her providing free-lance event and festival support to various event projects, studying towards her massage certification, hiking, cycling and dancing.